virtual-kubelet/azure-aci/README.md

 ```
 -->

-## Work around for the ACI Connector pod
+## Work around for the virtual kubelet pod

 If your pod that's scheduled onto the Virtual Kubelet node is in a pending state please add this workaround to your Virtual Kubelet pod spec.

-First, grab the logs from your ACI Connector pod, with the following command.
+First, grab the logs from your virtual kubelet pod, with the following command.
 You can get the pod name from the `kubectl get pods` command

 ```bash
 kubectl logs virtual-kubelet-virtual-kubelet-7bcf5dc749-6mvgp